sontek/notaliens.com/README.md

     - notaliens.jobs: The section of the website dedicated to posting and searching for Pyramid jobs

-We support both Python 2.7 and Python 3.3.
+We are written with only Python 3.3 in mind.

 Features